 So when you take everything into consideration, the weight of a crossbow is not that big of a deal.
 Especially in 2020-2021, when even the most lightweight models deliver plenty of power - enough to hunt large game like whitetails and wild hogs.

-But at the same time, even a minor (temporary or permanent) injury can steal the fun from using a crossbow, so it is still something you should consider before ordering your first crossbow.
+But at the same time, even a minor (temporary or permanent) injury can steal the fun from using a crossbow, so it may still be a factor you should consider before ordering your first crossbow.